mainkoon81/Study-09-MachineLearning-A/README.md

  - ex) **Leave one out** Cross Validation
    - Each individual data point becomes a block. so it's a **`N`-fold** Cross Validation.
  - (+) It matters less how the data gets divided.
 Every data point gets to be in a test set exactly once!
-The **variance** of the resulting estimate is reduced as k is increased!
+The **variance** of the resulting estimate is reduced `as K is increased`!
- - (-) The training has to be rerun from scratch k times, which means it takes k times as much computation to make an evaluation.
+ - (-) The training has to be rerun from scratch K times, which means it takes K times as much computation to make an evaluation.

 > In the context of classification, What if our data is **imbalanced**?
 An imbalanced dataset is one where a positive/negative signal occurs in only a small proportion of the total dataset.
 Often, the minority class in such a dataset will carry an extreme risk if it is not properly detected.
  - __Metric Problem:__ Normal optimization metrics, such as `accuracy`, may not be indicative of true performance, especially when there is increased risk associated with false-negative or false-positive predictions.